ibm-cloud-docs/openshift/vni-virtualization.md

 You can use Virtual Network Interfaces (VNIs) to enable advanced network connectivity for virtual machines (VMs) running on {{site.data.keyword.openshiftlong_notm}} clusters with OpenShift Virtualization.
 {: shortdesc}

-VNI support for OpenShift Virtualization is available for allowlisted accounts only.
-To request access, see [Requesting access to allowlisted features](/docs/openshift?topic=openshift-allowlist-request).
-{: important}

 ## Understanding Virtual Network Interfaces
 {: #vni-about}